rsdoiel/shorthand/INSTALL.md

 1. Go to [github.com/rsdoiel/shorthand/releases/latest](https://github.com/rsdoiel/shorthand/releases/latest)
 2. Click on the green "shorthand-binary-release.zip" link and download
 3. find the downloaded zip file and unzip it (e.g. unzip ~/Downloads/shorthand-binary-release.zip)
-4. In the Unziped directory and find for dist/linux-amd64/shorthand
+4. In the unziped directory and find for dist/linux-amd64/shorthand
 5. copy the *shorthand* to a "bin" directory (e.g. cp ~/Downloads/shorthand-binary-release/dist/linux-amd64/shorthand ~/bin/)
 6. From the shell prompt run `shorthand -h`